liornm/liornm.github.io/index.md

 The pairing protocol is the process of connection establishment in Bluetooth.
 This process supplies the ground for all of the security and privacy features provided by Bluetooth.
 Failing to secure this process compromises the entire Bluetooth session.

-In my research I had devwloped a technique for attacking the Bluetooth pairing protocol by manipulating specific messages, without being detected by the victim devices.
-This attack relies on a newly discovered protocol design flaws.
-Using this attack, one can exploit these flaws in order to reveal the encryption keys of the victim devices and use it  to decrypt and forge data without user awareness.
+Based on newly discovered protocol design flaws, we have developed a technique for attacking the Bluetooth pairing protocol by manipulating specific protocol messages.
+The attack can be used in order to evesdrop to any Bluetooth session and forge messages without user awareness.

-The [paper](https://www.springerprofessional.de/en/breaking-the-bluetooth-pairing-the-fixed-coordinate-invalid-curv/17554980) was published in Selected Areas in Cryptography (SAC) '19 conference.
+The [paper](https://www.springerprofessional.de/en/breaking-the-bluetooth-pairing-the-fixed-coordinate-invalid-curv/17554980) was published in the Selected Areas in Cryptography (SAC) '19 conference.

 Popular [summary](https://hackernoon.com/bluetooth-hacking-cheating-in-elliptic-curve-billiards-c092fdf70aae) of our attack by Tal Be'ery.
 ### Bluetooth SIG Standard Change